Lyudmila Pavlichenko: In popular culture

 The American folk singer Woody Guthrie composed the song "Miss Pavlichenko" as a tribute to her war record and to memorialize her visits to the United States and Canada.
 It was released as part of The Asch Recordings.

 Pavlichenko is the subject of the 2015 film Battle for Sevastopol (original Russian title, "Битва за Севастополь").
 A joint Ukrainian-Russian production, it was released in both countries on 2 April 2015, and its international premiere took place two weeks later at the Beijing International Film Festival.

 The first English language edition of her memoirs, Lady Death, was published by Greenhill Books in February 2018.
 It has a foreword by Martin Pegler and is part of the Lionel Leventhal's Greenhill Sniper Library series.

+In the 2021 game Call of Duty: Vanguard, there is a character based loosely off of Pavlichenko named Polina Petrova.

 Pavlichenko's experiences during World War II, both in battle and on tour in the United States, have inspired several historical fiction novels, including Beautiful Assassin (2010) and Kate Quinn's 2022 novel The Diamond Eye.

-She is also fictionalized in the 2023 novel, All Is Not Forgiven by Joe Kenda, as the character Major Mila Volkov, who trained one of the other main characters in sniper tactics.
+Additionally, she was featured in the Japanese manga series, The War of Greedy Witches, where Pavlichenko served as one of the witches to fight against Murasaki Shikibu in Walpurgis.